peakshift/bitcoin-ux/lnurl/explainer.md

     ```

-1. **`Recipient-Server`: Receive request and generate LN invoice to send back in response**
+1. **`LN SERVICE`: Receive request and generate LN invoice to send back in response**

-    The recipient's LNURL server parses the request and extracts the parameteres relevant for LN invoice creations.
+    The `LN SERVICE`'s LNURL server parses the request and extracts the parameteres relevant for LN invoice creations.
 It then calls out to its own Lightning Network client service with the appropriate parameters to have an LN invoice generated to be sent back to the user in the http response.

-    The response may also include a `"successAction"` parameter with some action for the user to perform on successful payment of the invoice from its LN wallet.
+    The response may also include a `"successAction"` parameter with some action for the user to perform on successful payment of the invoice from `LN WALLET`.

     ```js
     {